Runtime Environments > Elastic runtime environments > Working with elastic runtime environments

 Change permissions for the elastic runtime environment.

 This image shows the Permissions tab of an elastic runtime environment.
 The permissions are divided across Users and Groups subtabs.
-For each user or group, it displays the permissions, with check boxes for Read, Update, Delete, Execute, Change Permissions.
+For each user or group, it displays the permissions, with check boxes for Read, Update, Delete, Execute, and Change Permissions.
 There is one sample user on the page.